GaloisInc/daedalus/formats/http/README.rst

 ===========

-This directory contains a Daedalus specification for parsing HTTP 1.1 messages and a test suite for testing the parser on a corpus of inputs.
-The parser specification includes reference links to various HTTP specifications and ABNF grammar fragments that express the requirements used to build the parser.
+This directory contains a Daedalus specification for parsing HTTP 1.1 messages and HTTP 2 frames and a test suite for testing the parser on a corpus of inputs for each version of HTTP.
+The parser specifications include reference links to various HTTP specifications and ABNF grammar fragments that express the requirements used to build the parsers.

 The HTTP 1.1 parser entry points are declared in ``HTTP-1.1.ddl``.
 They
 are: